drbaselali/ai-datacenters/README.md

 https://arxiv.org/pdf/2603.20897

 The current project focuses on 187 global AI data centers and their corresponding 92 nearby or enclosed city centers.
+More specifically, data centers here refer to sites with large-scale computations or cloud operations.
 For each category, the following datasets are collected:

 * Geographic coordinates: latitudes and longitudes for spatial alignment
 * Average yearly temperatures from 2006 untill mid 2026